Hassan7196/KTPGIS/README.md

 Go to Server.py and 148 line: click on green arrow:
 ![1](https://github.com/user-attachments/assets/26fd9922-d4e1-4ead-b124-7754dec4932b)

+### Prediction Dataset

+Click on the following : https://drive.google.com/drive/folders/1GOzjBxyaY15di9SthQLp06suoHjvK_2z?usp=sharing

+go to data->train_image, and upload on the image for prediction

 or u can just go to the terminal write the following
 ```
 python server.py